-Risks and opportunities Example 3 Impacted value chain part Primary potential financial impact Time horizon Impact magnitude of low- Downstream Increased revenue from increased demand for products and services.Quantitative estimate: 697,538,000 €.
-Short term High Ision Company- specific description and/or expansion of low- services The ICT sector can contribute to the fight against climate change by raising awareness of the opportunities arising from the digitization of services for citizens, businesses and public administrations, which act positively in terms of the emission impact on the physical movement of people and things.
-For example, TIM offers digital solutions that help customers reduce their energy consumption such as cloud, telemedicine, smartworking, smart industry and smart agriculture, smart metering and smart parking solutions that leverage 5g technology and IOT services to reduce energy consumption and resource use.
-TIM has also developed a line of products designed and manufactured with sustainability in mind, promoting circular trade-in models to reuse/recycle materials and reduce environmental impact. λIJ nent al and se Explanation of financial impact OPPORTUNITY Products and services Development emission goods and The financial impact shown refers to 2022 revenues from eligible activities according to the EU Taxonomy, i.e., economic activities explicitly included in the European Taxonomy because they contribute substantially to climate change mitigation or adaptation.
-TIM's revenues according to the EU Taxonomy: a) 8.1 data processing, hosting, and related activities: ξ{2} ,857,000 (mitigation); b) 8.2 Data-driver solutions for GHG emission reduction: ξ{18} ,242,000; c) 8.3 Programming and transmission activities: ξ{2} ,857,000 (of which ξ{2} ,813,000 eligible and ξ{44} ,000 aligned).
-The sum of these products and services is 697,538,000 ξ .
-Information is published in the TIM Group's 2022 non-financial reporting document.
-Cost and strategy for realizing the opportunity Estimated cost of realizing the opportunity: €150,243,300 Services are tailored to the specific needs of clients through a market analysis.
+Estimated cost of realizing the opportunity: €150,243,300 Services are tailored to the specific needs of clients through a market analysis.
 Costs refer to operating expenses of eligible activities according to the European Taxonomy, i.e., economic activities explicitly included in the European Taxonomy because they contribute substantially to climate change mitigation or adaptation.
-TIM's Opex activities according to the EU Taxonomy: a) &1 data processing, hosting and related activities: €150,243,000 (mitigation); b) &2.
-Data-driver solutions for GHG emission reduction: €300.
+TIM's Opex activities according to the EU Taxonomy; a) 8.1 data processing, hosting and related activities: €150,243,000 (mitigation); b) 8.2 Data-driver solutions for GHG emission reduction: €300.
 The sum of these products and services is 150,243,300 €.
 The information is made public in the TIM Group Sustainability Report 2022.
 Below is a summary case-study for the relevant opportunity.
-The ICT industry has a great opportunity to contribute to the fight against climate change by serving as an enabler for digitization/virtualization.
-With the new framework of the EU Taxonomy is to create business opportunities to increase revenues and offer low-carbon products/services.
-TIM has focused its efforts on, among other things, defining and launching a range of products/services that support customers in reducing their energy consumption.
+The ICT industry has a great opportunity to contribute to the fight against climate change by serving as an enabler for digitization.
+With the new framework of the EU Taxonomy Regulation, TIM can also enhance this aspect of its business that contributes to climate change mitigation and adaptation.
+In this context, the key point for the company is to create business opportunities to increase revenues and offer low-carbon products/services.
+TIM has focused its efforts on, among other things defining and launching a range of products/services that support customers in reduction their energy consumption. other things, defining and launching a range of products/services that support customers in reducing their energy consumption.

 TIM also adopts qualitative and quantitative scenario analyses with Group-wide coverage to make assessments with respect to its climate strategy.
-Specifically, two scenarios aligned with keeping the global temperature below 1.5° C were considered in the analyses among these proposed by NCES (Network the analyses, among those proposed by NGFS (Network for Greening the Financial System)
+Specifically, two scenarios aligned with keeping the global temperature below 1.5° C were considered in the analyses, among those proposed by NGFS (Network for Greening the Financial System